Impressment: Royal Navy recruiting and desertion

 Until 19th-century reforms improved conditions, the Royal Navy was additionally known to pay wages up to two years in arrears.
 The Navy always withheld six months' pay as a standard policy, in order to discourage desertion.
 Naval wages had been set in 1653, and were not increased until April 1797 after sailors on 80 ships of the Channel Fleet based at Spithead mutinied.

 Despite this, there were still many volunteers for naval service.

 The work for individual sailors was less than on merchant ships, since the naval crew size was determined by the number needed to man guns – around four times more than the number of crew needed to simply sail the ship.
 Furthermore, the food supplied by the Navy was plentiful, regular, and of good quality by the standards of the day.
 In the late 18th and early 19th centuries, it was not at all unusual for impressed men to view life in the navy, hard though it was, as still preferable to their previous lives on shore, and to volunteer for further service when the opportunity came to leave the ship.
 For major voyages, shipowners and governments routinely estimated that 50% of the sailors would die due to scurvy.

 The main problem with naval recruitment was a shortage of qualified and experienced seamen during wartime; for example, when the Navy had to quickly recruit an extra 20,000 men in the early 18th century, and 40,000 men in the late 18th century.
 Privateers, the Royal Navy, and the Merchant Navy all competed for a small pool of ordinary and able seamen in wartime, and all three groups were usually short-handed.
-The recruitment figures presented to Parliament for the years 1755–1757 list 70,566 men, of whom 33,243 were volunteers (47%), 16,953 pressed men (24%), while another 20,370 were listed as volunteers separately (29%).
+The recruitment figures presented to Parliament for the years 1755–1757 list 70,566 men, which included both pressed men and volunteers.
+The impressment service was responsible for raising 36, 963 of those, of which 16,953 were pressed men and 20,370 were listed as volunteers.

 Although there are no records that explain why volunteers were separated into two groups, it is likely these were pressed men who became "volunteers" to get the sign-up bonus, two months' wages in advance and a higher wage.
 It is known that large numbers did this.
 Volunteering also protected the sailor from creditors, as the law forbade collecting debts accrued before enlistment.
-A disadvantage was that volunteers who deserted were liable to execution if captured, whereas pressed men were simply returned to service.
+A disadvantage was that volunteers who deserted were liable to execution if captured, although this threat was rarely carried out, whereas pressed men were simply returned to service.
+There was however, very little difference in the percentage of desertions from the two groups and some pressed men, who had initially petioned for release had elected to remain in the service by the time their case was heard.
 Other records confirm similar percentages throughout the 18th century.